-A. Under APM 220-80-c

-- 1. I was informed of the impending review for this personnel action and of the review process (per APM 210-1, 220-80 and 160). - 2.
+- A. Under APM 220-80-c - 1.
+I was informed of the impending review for this personnel action and of the review process (per APM 210-1, 220-80 and 160). - 2.
 I was provided the opportunity to ask questions, supply information and evidence, suggest names for extramural letters (where relevant), and to provide, in writing, names of extramural reviewers, who for reasons set forth by me, may not provide objective evaluations. - B. Under APM 220-80-d (not applicable to Deferrals) - 1.
 All documents and information I have provided are accurate to the best of my knowledge. - 2.
-I had the opportunity to inspect all documents to be included in the file other than non-redacted confidential documents. - 3.
-I certify that the department provided the following redacted documents before the department meeting: - $\Box$ Extramural letters $\Box$ Student letters $\Box$ Other confidential on \\\\\ (date). - 4.
-I had the opportunity to provide a written statement for inclusion in this file in response to or commenting upon material in the file. \\\\\ (initials)
+I had the opportunity to inspect all documents to be included in the file other than non-redacted confidential documents.

+3. I certify that the department provided the following redacted documents be fore the department meeting: ☐ Extramural letters ☐ Student letters ☐ Other confidential on (date).
+4. I had the opportunity to provide a written commenting upon material in the file. e in response to or Candidate 's Signature Date
-Candidate's Signature